TissueEngineeringLab/MyoFInDer/docs/installation.markdown

 *In this section, replace* `python` *with* `python3` *or* `python3.x` *(7<=x<=10) if necessary.*

-It is **recommended to install Cellen-Tellen in a [virtual environment](https://docs.python.org/3/library/venv.html)** to avoid conflicts with other Python packages installed at the user level.
-This step is however not mandatory and Cellen-Tellen can also be installed directly at the user level.
+It is **recommended to install MyoFInDer in a
+[virtual environment](https://docs.python.org/3/library/venv.html)** to avoid conflicts with other Python packages installed at the user level.
+This step is however not mandatory and MyoFInDer can also be installed directly at the user level.

 To create a virtual environment called `venv`, simply run the following command at the location of your choice (here in the `Documents` folder) :